galactic-src/rust-beck-tdd/README.md

 ##### Chapter 3 - Equality for All

 Triangulation approach: generalising code when we have 2 examples or more (at which point the general solution is also the simplest).
+Recommended as a backup when unsure how to refactor.
+Makes *axes of variability* more explicit.

+##### Chapter 4 - Privacy